 PLEASE NOTE: WE CURRENTLY RUN TWO-DAY CLASSES AT OUR MAIN CAMPUS IN LIMEHOUSE DURING THE WEEK UNTIL FURTHER NOTICE.
 DON'T HESITATE TO GET IN TOUCH WITH THE COLLEGE TO FIND OUT WHICH DAYS ARE AVAILABLE

 Teaching is face-to-face combined with online learning resources available via our Moodle Virtual Learning Environment (VLE).
-Classes are usually held in one of our modern and well-equipped campuses at Limehouse.
+Classes are usually held on one of our modern and well-equipped campuses at Limehouse.

 We are currently taking admissions to the above programme for a June 2022 start.
 Please apply online or contact us